Get a free, no obligation personal loan quote with rates as low as 9.99%

 Is it possible to get a 900 credit score in Canada?

-Yes, it is possible to get a 900 credit score in Canada, however, there’s no set of actions you can take that will guarantee it.
-There are many different credit scoring models in Canada, so depending on who you’re getting your score from, your credit score can vary.
-For example, you may get a 900 credit score through Borrowell but an 800 when you check through TransUnion.
-The best you can do is pay your bills on time and in full, keep your credit utilization low and only open or close credit accounts when you have to.
+Yes, it is possible to get a 900 credit score in Canada, but it’s extremely rare and rather difficult.
+Further, there’s no set of actions you can take that will guarantee it.
+The best you can do is pay your bills on time and in full, keep your credit utilization low, and only open or close credit accounts when you have to.

 Why did my credit score drop for no reason?

 Your credit score can drop even when you think there are no changes in your credit report.
-For example, a lack of credit usage could cause your credit to drop.
-Similarly, closing or opening accounts and changes to your credit utilization ratio can also change your credit scores.
+For example, a lack of credit usage could cause your credit to decrease.
+Similarly, closing or opening accounts and changes to your credit utilization ratio can also cause your credit score to dip.

-Can long does it take to increase my credit scores?
+How long does it take to increase my credit score?

-It can take a couple to several months before you see any improvements in your credit scores.
+Generally speaking, it can take a few months before you see any improvements in your credit score.
 The time varies depending on your current credit health and the actions you’re currently taking to improve it.

 Caitlin Wood, BA avatar on Loans Canada